 The overall prognosis of EC has improved significantly in most countries and regions.
-This improvement can be attributed to various factors, including proportional changes in age, histology, and stage distribution, as well as advances in early diagnosis and treatment technologies such as gastrointestinal endoscopic screening, staging techniques, surgical methods, and adjuvant therapy[58,68].
-The widespread use of gastrointestinal endoscopy has increased the identification of earlystage EC cases, potentially leading to statistical artifacts such as lead time and length bias [69].
+This improvement can be attributed to various factors, including proportional changes in age, histology, and stage distribution, as well as advances in early diagnosis and treatment technologies such as gastrointestinal endoscopic screening, precise staging techniques, surgical methods, and adjuvant therapy^[58,68].
+The widespread use of gastrointestinal endoscopy has increased the identification of earlystage EC cases, potentially leading to statistical artifacts such as lead time and length bias^[69].
 Notably, South Korea and China have seen the most significant improvements in survival rates.
-Since 2002, South Korea has incorporated upper gastrointestinal endoscopy into its national cancer screening program, and uptake has increased substantially in recent years[70].
-China, with a high incidence of EC, has been implementing early screening programs in high-risk regions since the 1970s and has rapidly expanded these efforts to a wider area in this century[71].
+Since 2002, South Korea has incorporated upper gastrointestinal endoscopy into its national cancer screening program, and uptake has increased substantially in recent years^[70].
+China, an area with a high incidence of EC, has been implementing early screening programs in high-risk regions since the 1970s and has rapidly expanded these efforts to a wider area in this century^[71].
 In these high-incidence ESCC regions, endoscopy-based early diagnosis is cost-effective for broad application.
-A long-term study in high-risk areas of China showed that endoscopic screening and subsequent interventions significantly reduce esophageal cancer incidence and mortality[72].
-This approach succeeds by effectively removing early tumors, minimizing complications, preserving esophageal function, and reducing recovery time by avoiding invasive surgery[73].
+A long-term study in high-risk areas of China showed that endoscopic screening and subsequent interventions significantly reduce esophageal cancer incidence and mortality^[72].
+This approach succeeds by effectively removing early tumors, minimizing complications, preserving esophageal function, and reducing recovery time by avoiding invasive surgery^[73].
 This evidence underscores the critical role of endoscopic screening as an early detection strategy in improving EC survival rates in ESCC high-incidence areas, further highlighting its importance in reducing disease burden in these regions.

 Nonetheless, these factors vary greatly between countries and regions.
 Coupled with variations in economic development, population lifestyles and diets, and the quality of survival data collection and reporting, there are significant geographical disparities in EC survival rates, with gaps as large as tenfold.
-Our study found that in some countries,
+Our study found that in some countries, there have been no improvements in survival rates, and in some cases, the survival rates have worsened^[38].
+This may be partly due to rising mortality rates associated with aging populations^[74].

 Table 3.
-Overall and age-standardized 5-year relative/net survival rates (%) of esophageal cancer in some areas of China
+Overal l and age-stan dardized 5-yea r relative/ net survival l rates ((%) oʻ f esopha្ geal canc er in some į areas of China